stanchev500/audits/README.md

 # About Me

-Experienced smart contract security researcher, specialized in securing DeFi, SocialFi, and GameFi projects.
-Discovered 80+ H/M vulnerabilities.
-Multiple top placements.
-Background includes close to 4 years of production experience securing and developing cloud infrastructure as a software engineer for cloud tech giant.
+Experienced smart contract security researcher, specializing in securing DeFi, SocialFi, and GameFi projects.
+Discovered 80+ H/M vulnerabilities with multiple top placements.
+Background includes nearly 4 years of production experience in securing and developing cloud infrastructure as a software engineer at a leading cloud technology company.

 ## Book me